ProgramCrafter/salsa-iwj-otter/README.md

 Otter uses SVGs.
 The sources for the SVGs are all in the otter source tree, in the `library/` directory.

-Unfortunately the mechanisms here are not yet particularly well documented.
+Each shape is listed in one of the `library/*.toml` files, in a `files` entry.
+Unfortunately the syntax and semantics of this file are not yet properly documented.

+You can preview the shapes, including any changes you make, without a whole game server, by running `make -j8 shapelib`, and looking at `templates/shapelib.html`.
+(See BUILDING AND TESTING for information about how to install the tools you will need.)

 Some of these SVGs were scraped from Wikimedia.
 The scraper machinery can perhaps be adapted to scrape SVGs from elsewhere.